LAST UPDATED JULY 15, 2020

 Masks: "All customers are now required to wear a face covering over their nose & mouth throughout their journey, including during check-in, boarding, while in flight and deplaning."

 Middle seats: They're "blocked for purchase on our larger aircraft, and most aisle seats are blocked for purchase on our smaller aircraft."
+This action is currently scheduled to last through Sept.
+7.

 Temperature checks: JetBlue has added mandatory inspections for employees.